ritaeperjesi/antihouse/README.md

 #### 01.01.
 I started writing my voiceover in English.
 I watched one more Daniel Shiffman tutorial, I downloaded Githubdesktop and I installed it.
 Now I kind of can push my files from my desktop to github.

+#### 06.01.
+best case- worst case scenario list

+#### 10.01.
+most details on the worst case scenario writing the short version of my voiceover. recording in a bad quality the voiceover. i have to buy AAA batteries to my diktafon.
+And I'm not fully sure if i should be the voice.